If you don’t agree with a parking fine and want to contest it you can. These are the next steps:

 Internal review/appeal process

-Your fine is placed on hold pending review.
+Your fine will be placed on hold pending a review.
 The appeal process can take up to 90 days.
 No payment is required and no additional costs are added during this time.

 Ask to have the matter heard in court

 If your appeal has been denied and you don't agree with our decision, you may wish to have the matter heard in the Magistrates' Court.

 Only the registered owner or nominated driver can have the matter heard in court.
 If you are not the registered owner, you need to ask them to complete the nomination statement and request a court hearing form (PDF 42 KB) or by completing our online nomination form via the infringement portal.

 If you go ahead there are costs involved.
 If the court finds that you were parked illegally, we will ask you to pay those costs – $90.60 for one offence and $136.70 for more than one offence.

 You should get independent legal advice before proceeding to court.